Parent and Family Engagement

 - Each year Head Start welcomes parents, staff, community volunteers, and MVAC Board Members to help us evaluate our program.

-- All families are given an opportunity to evaluate the program by completing a Parent Program Planning Evaluation twice a year.
+- All families are given an opportunity to evaluate the program by completing a Parent Survey once a year.
 Your input helps us to plan for future programming.

 “In only a few months my son’s Head Start teacher has taught my son how to write his first name by himself.
 He enjoys going to Head Start and home visits with her.
 Can’t wait to see what she teaches him in the next couple of months.
 He will be ready for kindergarten sooner then I thought thanks to Head Start!”